src-d/guide/talent/onboarding/onboarding.md

 ### Hardware

-- A few days before you start working with us, you choose the hardware you would like to use from on a list with the hardware we provide.
+- A few days before you start working with us, you choose the hardware you would like to use from on the [list](https://github.com/src-d/guide/blob/master/general/available_hardware.md) with the hardware we provide.
 - The first day we present it to you, so you are able to create your working environment as soon as possible.

 ### Accounts